chezze911/project_euler/README.md

 # project_euler

-problems to practice computational thinking and algorithms
+Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.

-visit projecteuler.net for more information.
+visit https://projecteuler.net for more information.